 Body language is important for you to get right, but also you can use it to discover lots of things about others.

-Network right on social media
+How to network right on social media.

 When people create a post, you ingratiate yourself by commenting on it.
 They want your comments.
 Don’t start by selling yourself and your talents.